cbor-wg/cddl/draft-ietf-cbor-cddl.md

 values by ".."), or include the first and exclude the second (denoted by instead using "...").

-[^_range]:  TO DO: define this precisely.
-This clearly includes integers and
-        floats.
-Strings -- as in "a".."z" -- could be added if desired, but this would require adopting a definition of string ordering and possibly a successor function so "a".."z" does not include "bb".

 ~~~~ CDDL
 device-address = byte
 max-byte = 255